View Osbin Dowd's Obituary on bladenjournal.com and share memories

 Mr. Dowd is survived by his wife Dainese Dowd of the home; daughters, Treva (Charles) Towne of Charleston, South Carolina, and Judy (Douglas) Dowd-Strickland of White Oak; sons, Keith (Mary Alice) Dowd and Tracy (Crystal) Dowd, all of White Oak; 10 grandchildren; and 15 great-grandchildren.

-A memorial service will be held on Thursday, October 31, 2019, at White Oak Baptist Church, 9724 N.C.
-53, White Oak.
-The family will receive friends at 1 p.m. with a memorial service following at 2:30.
-Burial will be in the White Oak Baptist Church Cemetery.
+A memorial service was held on Thursday, October 31, 2019, at White Oak Baptist Church, 9724 N.C.
+53 West, White Oak.
+The family received friends at 1 p.m. with a memorial service following at 2:30.
+Burial was in the White Oak Baptist Church Cemetery.
 Memorials may be made to the White Oak Baptist Church Building Fund.

 Arrangements by Cape Fear Crematory, Inc.